- Top

 *1 Training sessions were held lives or via video in FY2020 and FY2021.

-*2 Training sessions were held on demand in FY2022.
+*2 Training sessions were held on demand in FY2022 and FY2023

 Seven & i Group holds meetings attended by the managers and staff of the departments in charge of product development and procurement at each Group company to report on the results of CSR audits and hold study sessions on the audits.
-At the study sessions, we invite the head of auditing at TÜV Rheinland Japan Ltd., which conducts CSR audits, to explain the latest information and laws and regulations in the countries and regions where our contract manufacturers' factories are located, using specific examples.
+At the study sessions, we invite the audit manager from TÜV Rheinland Japan Ltd., our CSR audit contractor, to provide explanations using specific examples about the latest information and regulations concerning the countries and regions where our manufacturing contractors' factories are located.

 Compliance Training (in-House) by Fiscal Year